SNAP-4 Service Advanced Features

 SNAP_RPC_INIT_CONF_JSON path.
 This approach is recommended for fast recovery.

-SNAP Configuration Recovery does not support controller modifications.
-That is, using SNAP Configuration Recovery after
+SNAP Configuration Recovery doesn't support controller modifications, i.e., using SNAP Configuration Recovery after controller_modify RPC may cause unexpected behaviour.

 When modifying controller or function configurations, ensure the controller/function is not bounded to any driver until the configuration process is complete.
 If the change is interrupted, recovery may fail.